dirkrob78/vscode-svunit/README.md

 # Test Provider for SVUnit

-Runs SVUnit and collects resuls in the Test Provider API.
+Runs SVUnit and collects results in the Test Provider API.
+Note that SVUnit must be installed separately.

 ## VS Code API